geo-frontend/nlmaps/README.md

       mapTypeControlOptions: {
         mapTypeIds: mapTypeIds
       }
     });

-**Attribution:** Leaflet and OpenLayers both automatically create an attribution control if you supply an `attribution` option to the layer (which `nlmaps` does.)
-With Google we have to create it ourselves; see [here]() for an example.
+**Attribution:** Leaflet, Mapbox, and OpenLayers both automatically create an attribution control if you supply an `attribution` option to the layer (which `nlmaps` does).
+With Google Maps we have to create it ourselves; see the [examples](examples/googlemaps-attribution.js) folder for some inspiration.

 ### Include only your library-specific `bgLayer` function

-If you want to save as many bytes as possible, you can also include the sub-module for your map library instead of the whole `nlmaps` package.
+If you want to save as many bytes as possible, simply include the sub-module for your map library instead of the whole `nlmaps` package.
 Each of these modules provides a `bgLayer()` function which will return a layer for the corresponding map library.

 **Web browser:**

-download the appropriate `nlmaps-<maplib>.min.js` from [here](https://gitlab.com/wm2017/nlmaps/blob/master/dist/nlmaps-leaflet.iife.js) (select the appropriate file and click on the 'download raw' button from the top right section above the file).
-When you include the script in your web page, you will have a `bgLayer()` function available which works with the respective map library.
+Download the appropriate `nlmaps-<maplib>.min.js` [release](https://github.com/kadaster/nlmaps/releases/latest) Download and extract the source code and select the appropriate file from the `dist` directory.
+Upon including the script in your web page, you will have a `bgLayer()` function available which works with the respective map library.
+In order to use the `nlmaps` library in conjunction with Mapbox, select `leaflet`.

 **NodeJS:**